| Exoplanets - The Search for Other Worlds - by Ricky Leon Murphy:

 curve of the star drops and can be measured using sensitive CCD

-The transit method can only be used for planet
+camera and computer software. | The transit method can only be used for planet

 systems that face us edge on (as the orientation of